2020 National Hockey League All-Star Game

-The 2020 National Hockey League All-Star Game was held on January 25, 2020, at the Enterprise Center in St. Louis, Missouri, the home of the St. Louis Blues.
+The 2020 National Hockey League All-Star Game was held on January 25, 2020, at the Enterprise Center in St. Louis, the home of the St. Louis Blues.
 The city previously hosted the NHL All-Star Game in 1970 and 1988 at the former St. Louis Arena.
 For the fifth year, the All-Star Game used a 3-on-3 format, with teams representing each of the league's four divisions competing in a single-elimination tournament.

 The Pacific All-Stars won the All-Star Game after defeating the Atlantic All-Stars in the final, 5–4.
 David Pastrnak of the Boston Bruins, representing the Atlantic, was named the Most Valuable Player after recording a total of four goals and two assists over the course of both the Atlantic's 9–5 semifinal win over the Metropolitan team and their loss in the final to the Pacific team.

 Skills Competition

 The NHL All-Star Skills Competition was held on the night before on January 24.
 The Fastest Skater, Save Streak, Accuracy Shooting, and Hardest Shot events made their return.
 A new event, the Shooting Stars, also made its debut, featuring players shooting pucks from an elevated 30 ft platform behind the goal towards targets on the ice.

 The winners of the five skills events were: